 Fonda is a two- time Academy Award® winner (Best Actress in 1971 for Klute and in 1978 for Coming Home), a three-time Golden Globe® winner, and was the 2014 recipient of the AFI Life Achievement Award.
 Along with starring roles in dozens of highly acclaimed productions, Fonda also took on responsibilities as a film and television producer.
 Her credits include Coming Home, The China Syndrome, Nine to Five, Rollover, On Golden Pond, The Morning After and The Dollmaker.

-In 2008 Fonda received an Honorary Palme d’Or from the Cannes Film Festival, one of only three people ever to be granted this honor.
-Fonda returned to Broadway in March, 2009 and received a Tony Award nomination for her role in Moisés Kaufman’s 33 Variations.
-In February 2011 Fonda reprised her Tony-nominated role in 33 Variations at The Ahmanson Theatre in Los Angeles.
+In 2007 Fonda received an Honorary Palme d’Or from the Cannes Film Festival, one of only three people ever to be granted this honor until then.
+In 2009 she received a Tony Award nomination for her role in Moisés Kaufman’s 33 Variations, on Broadway.

 Fonda revolutionized the fitness industry with the release of Jane Fonda’s Workout in 1982.
-She followed with the production of 23 home exercise videos, 13 audio recordings, and five books – selling 16 million copies all together.
+She followed with the production of 23 home exercise videos, 13 audio recordings, and seven bestselling books – selling 17 million copies all together.
 The original Jane Fonda’s Workout video remains the top grossing home video of all time.
-In May 2005, Random House published Fonda’s memoirs, My Life So Far, which immediately went to #1 on The New York Times Best Sellers list.
-That same spring Monster-in-Law, her first film in 15 years, also became the #1 box office hit making Fonda the first person to simultaneously have a #1 book and #1 movie.

 Follow Fonda on Twitter @Janefonda.